-The PC87363, a member of National Semiconductor's 128pin LPC SuperI/O family, introduces a Musical Instrument Digital Interface (MIDI) Port and Game Port inputs for up to two game devices.
-It also offers wake-up support for a wide range of wake-up events, and new hardware and software features to protect the system design.
-Like all members of this family, it is PC99 and ACPI compliant, and offers a singlechip solution to the most commonly used PC I/O peripherals.
+The PC87366, a member of National Semiconductor's 128-pin LPC SuperI/O family, combines National's System Hardware Monitoring capability with a Musical Instrument Digital Interface (MIDI) Port and game port inputs for up to two joysticks.
+The PC87366 is PC99 and ACPI compliant, and offers a single-chip solution to the most commonly used PC I/O peripherals.